astronomer/rafa-astro-repo-example-two/README.md

 # rafa-astro-repo-example-two
-This is a mono repo for multiple Astro deployments
+This is a mono repo for multiple Astro deployments with multiple Teams.
+The teams are `alpha, cortex, kaizen` and each team deploys to their own set of Astro deployments.

 # Repo contents
 ```shell